logic-star-ai/baxbench/REPORT.md

 **ML System**: Machine learning component that identifies patterns in successful prompts and generalizes them to new contexts, avoiding the manual trial-and-error approach that led to corridor's underperformance, and instead, letting data determine what actually improves security outcomes.

-This system directly addresses the core challenge revealed by our research: that security prompt engineering requires empirical optimization rather than theoretical sophistication.
-What I did was "More security guidance should be better" -> Build sophisticated system -> it underperforms.
+This system directly addresses the core challenge revealed by our research: that security prompt engineering requires empirical optimization rather than theoretical complexity.
+What I did was "More security guidance should be better" -> Build complex system -> it underperforms.
 By automating this optimization process, we can ensure that security guidance actually improves security outcomes rather than inadvertently hurting them.